 - People who have recently resettled in Washington state as refugees.
-Refugees are authorized by the federal government to immigrate to the U.S., because they are unwilling or unable to return to their country of nationality due to persecution or a well-founded fear of persecution based on race, religion, nationality, membership in a particular social group, or political opinion. - Individuals whose immigration status allows them access to refugee benefits under federal law, including Afghan Humanitarian Parolees and Ukrainian Humanitarian Parolees.
+Refugees are authorized by the federal government to immigrate to the U.S., because they are unwilling or unable to return to their country of nationality due to persecution or a well-founded fear of persecution based on race, religion, nationality, membership in a particular social group, or political opinion. - Individuals whose immigration status allows them access to refugee benefits under federal law, such as Afghan Humanitarian Parolees and Ukrainian Humanitarian Parolees.

-- 1. People with the following U.S. immigration status: refugee, asylee, Cubans/Haitian entrant, Amerasian, certified victims of human trafficking and their eligible family members, Iraqi/Afghan Special Immigrants (SIV), Afghan Humanitarian Parolees (AHP) paroled into the U.S. between July 31, 2021 and September 30, 2023, Ukrainian Humanitarian Parolees (UHP) paroled into the U.S. between February 24, 2022 and September 30, 2023, spouses and children of AHPs and UHPs paroled after September 30, 2023, and parents or legal guardians of AHPs and UHPs, if determined to be an unaccompanied minor, paroled after September 30, 2023. - Applicants must meet the financial need criteria and be ineligible for TANF, because they are without dependent children. - Applicants for medical assistance must be ineligible for MAGI Medicaid or Classic Medicaid due to income or resources but still meet certain financial need criteria. - 4.
+- 1. People with the following U.S. immigration status: refugee, asylee, Cuban/Haitian entrant, Amerasian, certified victims of human trafficking and their eligible family members, Iragi/Afghan Special Immigrants (SIV), Afghan Humanitarian Parolees (AHP) paroled into the U.S. between July 31, 2021 and September 30, 2023, Ukrainian Humanitarian Parolees (UHP) paroled into the U.S. between February 24, 2022 and September 30, 2024, spouses and children of AHPs and UHPs paroled after September 30, 2023, and parents or legal guardians of AHPs and UHPs, if determined to be an unaccompanied minor or child, paroled after September 30, 2023. - Applicants must meet the financial need criteria and be ineligible for TANF, because they are without dependent children. - Applicants for medical assistance must be ineligible for MAGI Medicaid or Classic Medicaid due to income or resources but still meet certain financial need criteria. - 4.
 Normally, eligibility for refugees expires twelve months after the date of their arrival in the United States.
-For asylees, victims of human trafficking, Iraqis or Afghans who do not become Special Immigrants until after they enter the U.S., Afghan and Ukrainian Humanitarian parolees, eligibility expires twelve months after the date their status is certified or granted or their status was made eligible for federal benefits. - 5.
+For asylees, victims of human trafficking, Iraqis or Afghans who do not become Special Immigrants until after they enter the U.S., Afghan and Ukrainian Humanitarian parolees, eligibility expires twelve months after the date their status was certified, granted, or made eligible for federal benefits. - 5.
 Unless exempt, adults must register for employment and language training services.

 6. Refugees must also provide the name of the refugee resettlement agency which helped to bring them into the U.S.

 - 1. Cash assistance for food, clothing, and shelter. - 2.
-Medical assistance.
+Medical assistance. - Access to Ongoing Additional Requirements (OAR) if additional assistance is needed to assist a recipient in continuing to live independently.